Martchus/PKGBUILDs/README.md

 ## Brief documentation about mingw-w64-qt packages
 The Qt project does not support building Qt under GNU/Linux when targeting mingw-w64.
 With Qt 6 they also stopped 32-bit builds.
-They also don't provide static builds the mingw-w64 target.
+They also don't provide static builds targeting mingw-w64.
 They are also relying a lot on their bundled libraries while my builds aim to build dependencies separately.
 So expect some rough edges when using my packaging.